What do writers do? To be a screenwriter, all you have to do is write, and many people struggle with doing that consistently.

 Even if you don’t have a ton of time, you can likely devote some time in the morning or evening to writing three pages.
 If you end up writing more than three, then that’s just icing on the cake.

-How to Write Every Day Like a Professional
+Write Every Day like a Pro

 Just Write (Even If It Sucks)